-Product lines, standard services, and service levels or other stratification criteria can categorize common measures.
+Product lines or other stratification criteria can categorize common measures.

-2. Identify additional measures that may be needed to cover critical product and process attributes of the selected subprocesses.

-In some cases, measures can be research oriented.
-Such measures should be explicitly identified.

-3. Identify the measures to be used in managing subprocesses.
+- 2. Identify additional measures that may be needed to cover critical product and process attributes of the selected subprocesses. - In some cases, measures can be research oriented.
+Such measures should be explicitly identified. - 3.
+Identify the measures to be used in managing subprocesses.